Fine motor skills are often the ones we take most for granted.

 1. Hypotonia

-If your child has hypotonia, it often leads to delays in fine motor skills development.
+Additionally, children with hypotonia often exhibit delays in their fine motor skills development.

 2.Developmental Coordination Disorder

-Developmental Coordination Disorder (DCD) is a neurological disorder characterized by having difficulty processing and executing motor tasks.
+Developmental coordination disorder (DCD) is a neurological condition that causes difficulties with processing and executing motor tasks.

-DCD affects the way your child’s brain processes their motor information and coordinates their motor skills.
+In particular, it alters the way their brain organizes motor information and coordinates their motor skills.

 3. ADD/ADHD